Charin1/mdqa-system/README.md

 *   **State-of-the-Art RAG Pipeline:**
     *   **Robust Chunking:** Uses a recursive character splitter to safely and effectively chunk any document, regardless of formatting.
     *   **Top-Tier Embedding:** Employs the powerful `BAAI/bge-m3` model to create nuanced, high-quality vector representations of your text.
+    *   **Query Transformation (HyDE):** Uses the LLM to rewrite user queries into hypothetical documents, significantly improving retrieval accuracy for complex questions.
     *   **Advanced Hybrid Search:** Combines keyword search (BM25) and semantic search, then fuses the results using Reciprocal Rank Fusion (RRF).
-    *   **High-Precision Re-ranking:** Employs a `Cross-Encoder` model to re-rank the initial search results, ensuring only the most relevant context is passed to the LLM for superior accuracy.
+    *   **High-Precision Re-ranking:** Employs a `Cross-Encoder` model to re-rank the initial search results, ensuring only the most relevant context is passed to the LLM.
     *   **High-Quality Generative Answers:** Powered by the **Meta-Llama-3-8B-Instruct** model, providing synthesized, coherent answers instead of just extracting text.
-*   **Universal Hardware Support:** The AI model is loaded via `ctransformers` (llama.cpp), which automatically detects and utilizes the best available hardware (NVIDIA CUDA, Apple Metal GPU, or CPU) on any platform (Windows, macOS, Linux).
+*   **Universal Hardware Support:** The AI model is loaded via `ctransformers` (llama.cpp), which automatically detects and utilizes the best available hardware (NVIDIA CUDA, Apple Metal GPU, or CPU) on any platform.
 *   **Intuitive User Interface:**
     *   A clean, modern, dark-themed UI built with React and Tailwind CSS.
-    *   **Persistent Chat Sessions:** Your conversation history is preserved as you navigate the application, thanks to a global state manager (Zustand).
+    *   **Streaming Responses:** AI answers are streamed token-by-token for a responsive, ChatGPT-like experience.
+    *   **Conversation History:** Automatically saves and lists past conversations.
+Users can load, continue, or delete previous chats.
     *   **Interactive Source Highlighting:** Clickable source citations below each answer navigate you to the exact chunk in the original document and highlight it, providing instant verifiability.
     *   **Document Library & Chunk Inspector:** Manage your documents and verify their processing by inspecting the individual text chunks.
 *   **System Analytics:** A dashboard to monitor system usage and performance.